Report and outcome statement Landscape Forum Budapest / Vác 2025

 The Outcome Statement in English and Hungarian presents a set of recommendations for the future development of the city of Vác.

-The working groups are preparing the full report, which will be available at the end of 2025.
 More information on the results of the international student competition on the Danube Bend and the thematic topics can be found on the website of the LE:NOTRE Forum.

 0 Shares